 - Heat the oil to 400 degree F

-- Pat the turkey dry and coat with any seasonings
+- Pat the turkey dry with paper towels and coat with any seasonings

 - Cook the turkey for 3-4 minutes per pound.
 Internal temperature white meat = 165-170 F. Internal temperature dark meat = 175-180 F.

-- Let turkey stand for 20 minutes before carving.
+- Take it out, set it on a pan and let turkey stand for 20 minutes before carving.

 10 pound turkey = 30-40 minutes